JemRF/RF-Documentation/pages/wifidocs/wifi32s-whitelabel.md

 folder: wifidocs
 ---

-## The JemRF ESP32 WiFi Sensor White Label Option
+## The JemRF WiFi Sensor Pro White Label Option
-The WiFi Version 2 Sensor supports a private control panel.
+The WiFi Sensor Pro supports a private control panel.
 The hidden control panel provides customization of the sensor when viewed on the regular sensor control panels.

 Option allow:
 1. Customizing the banner words and title at the top, including foreground and background colors.
 2. Hiding the Server Status in the banner area at the top of the page
 3. Hiding the Server URL if not used
-*   Or it can be set and then hidden from your customers if used else leave blank before hidding
+*   Or it can be set and then hidden from your customers if used else leave blank before hiding
-4. Hiding the Token field
+1. Hiding the Token field
-5. Showing the options to set the network address manually
+2. Showing the options to set the network address manually

 * It can also be set and then hidden from your customers
-6. Enable Authentification on Setup, Sensor Confi and MQTT control panels
+1. Enable Authentication on Setup, Sensor Config and MQTT control panels
-7. Enable or hide the Relay Config Tab if not needed.
+2. Enable or hide the Relay Config Tab if not needed.
-8. Enter a Custom User Key (Must be 10 characters)
+3. Enter a Custom User Key (Must be 10 characters)

-At the bottom is the field for the Authentification Key.
+At the bottom is the field for the Authentication Key.

 The default is the MMDD plus the last to digits of the Year plus the 4 characters of the Device Id after JEM
 \Example: \